-SHOCK / SEPSIS STATEWIDE ALS PROTOCOL
+SHOCK STATEWIDE ALS PROTOCOL

-- A. Hypoperfusion of body organs is characterized by alterations in mental status, pallor, diaphoresis, tachypnea, tachycardia, poor capillary refill, and hypotension. - 1.
-Septic Shock signs or symptoms of hypoperfusion from a suspected infectious source (e.g. urosepsis, pneumonia, bacteremia / septicemia).
-These patients may present with a fever or preceding infectious illness. - SIRS is a systemic inflammatory response that may be a precursor to septic shock in a patient that is not yet hypotensive.
-Consider SIRS in patient with generalized weakness, hypoxia, or suspected infection like pneumonia.
-SIRS can be recognized in adults when there is a possible infection with at least two of the following: - a.
-Temperature > 38° C (100.4° F) or < 36° C (96.8° F) (ambulances are required to have a non-tympanic, digital thermometer). - b.
-Heart rate > 90 bpm - c.
-Tachypnea > 20 bpm - 3.
-Hypovolemic Shock from gastrointestinal bleeding or from repetitive vomiting/diarrhea in infants/children. - 4.
+- A. Hypoperfusion of body organs is characterized by alterations in mental status, pallor, diaphoresis, tachypnea, tachycardia, poor capillary refill, and hypotension.
+For example: - Septic Shock signs or symptoms of hypoperfusion from a suspected infectious source (e.g. urosepsis, pneumonia, bacteremia / septicemia).
+These patients may present with a fever or preceding infectious illness. - Hypovolemic Shock from gastrointestinal bleeding or from repetitive vomiting/diarrhea in infants/children. - 3.
 Hypoperfusion of unknown etiology.